jnguyenbee/CS4393UIProject/README.md

 - [ ] [MongoDB](https://www.mongodb.com/)

 ## Create environment variables
-Create a file called .env in the root directory and fill in the following variables without quotations
+Create a file called .env in the server directory and fill in the following variables without quotations
 ```
 PORT=
 MONGODB_CONNECTION_URI=